California residents should read the information available in the Privacy Notice for California Residents below.

 Online identity theft and account hacking, including the practice currently known as "phishing", are of great concern.
 You should always be diligent when you are being asked for your account information and you must always make sure you do that in our secure system.
 We will never request your login information or your credit card information in any non-secure or unsolicited communication (email, phone or otherwise).

 While using any Internet-based service carries inherent security risks that cannot be 100% prevented, our systems, infrastructure, encryption technology, operation and processes are all designed, built and maintained with your security and privacy in mind.
 We apply industry standards and best practices to prevent any unauthorized access, use, and disclosure.
-We comply with or exceed all applicable federal laws, state laws, and regulations regarding data privacy.
+We comply with all applicable federal laws, state laws, and regulations regarding data privacy.

 We may employ third party companies and individuals to facilitate our Platform, to perform certain tasks which are related to the Platform, or to provide audit, legal, operational or other services for us.
 These tasks include, but not limited to, customer service, technical maintenance, monitoring, email management and communication, database management, billing and payment processing, reporting and analytics.
 We will share with them only the minimum necessary information to perform their task for us and only after entering into appropriate confidentiality agreements.

 We do not knowingly collect or solicit any information from anyone under the age of 13 or knowingly allow such persons to become our user.
 The Platform is not directed and not intended to be used by children under the age of 13.
-If you're aware that we have collected Personal Information from a child under age 13 please let us know by contacting us and we will delete that information.
+If you are aware that we have collected Personal Information from a child under age 13 please let us know by contacting us and we will delete that information.